-Since I have nothing better to do than visit my half dead father, clean my house and rewrite the governance of my company and the wholly owned subsidiary we recently opened in Taiwan, I’ll record here for history that Finland has a mature music scene.
+Since I have nothing better to do than visit my half dead father, clean my house and rewrite the governance of the company and the wholly owned subsidiary we recently opened in Taiwan, I’ll record here for history that Finland has a mature music scene.
 I’m surprised at how few people seem to know anything about it.

 Here we go: